logan169/logan169.github.io/_posts/2025-01-17-Graph-Based-WFC.md

 # WFC In Houdini

 The ["WFC Dungeon Generator"](https://www.sidefx.com/tutorials/wfc-dungeon-generator/) tutorial by SideFX, authored by Simon Verstraete, demonstrates how to use an implementation of the Wave Function Collapse (WFC) algorithm within Houdini using the SideFX Labs to generate procedural dungeon layouts.
 The process involves using Wang Tiles, a method for tiling patterns, to create a grid-based layout.
 The output is a diverse dungeon design that can be exported to Unreal Engine or used directly in houdini, complete with walls, rooms, and decorative elements, providing a flexible framework for game level generation.

-If this matches the scope of your needs, this tool might be all you require, and I encourage you to give it a try, as it's a very well-designed solution.
-However, if computational cost becomes a concern, you may want to explore an alternative implementation that supports backtracking, as the HDA source code only restarts the process from the beginning when it encounters an unsolvable state.
-Please note that this observation is based on my reading of the source code a couple of years ago, so there could have been updates or changes since then.
-Additionally, if your constraints involve linking tiles that aren't adjacent on the grid or if your setup is "pixel" based, this implementation may not be suitable for your need and you'll need to implement your own that might be similar to the one I'm gonna be explaining here.
+If this tool aligns with your needs, it may be all you require, and I highly recommend giving it a try, as it is a well-designed solution.
+However, if computational costs become a concern, you may want to consider an alternative implementation that supports backtracking.
+The HDA source code currently restarts the process from the beginning when it encounters an unsolvable state, and this is based on my reading of the code a couple of years ago—there may have been updates or changes since then.

+Additionally, if your constraints involve linking tiles that aren’t adjacent on the grid, or if your setup isn't "pixel" based (e.g., Voronoi or hexagonal tiles), the SideFX Labs implementation may not be suitable for your purposes, and you might need to develop your own WFC solution.

+Since I work in the cinema industry with large, complex 3D environments, we are often pushing the boundaries of what the current Wang tiles method can offer in the SideFX Labs approach.
+However, I still dream of utilizing this technology to create vast, immersive environments.

+For example, a Nested Recursive Multi-Level Graph-Based Wave Function Collapse (WFC) approach could be particularly effective for generating complex structures like cities.
+The process begins by running a WFC algorithm to assign neighborhood types to each grid cell.
+Once neighborhoods are defined, each cell is treated as a subgrid, and a new WFC process is initiated to assign house or block types to the cells within each subgrid.
+This recursive process could continue at multiple levels—populating building interiors, adding furniture, and placing objects on furniture—while preserving the constraints at both the higher neighborhood level and the local room or object level.
+This multi-level approach ensures the generated city remains coherent, with local details aligning with the broader global structure, offering a scalable and flexible framework for procedural content generation.

 # Graph Based WFC Implementation